grodansparadis/vscp-demo-mailbox-control/README.md

 As the setup is battery powered the system is in deep sleep most of the time and only awakens when the lid is opened.

+This same design is perfect for wireless alarm sensors and PIR sensors etc.